 The town has a wealth of inviting cafes, restaurants and bars - two 1950's ice-cream parlours Morelli's and Chiappini's provide flavourful scoops of nostalgia too.
 In the High Street, historic red-brick and flint-fronted buildings are dotted between a rich stock of independent shops.
 Look out for galleries including New Kent, Little Art Gallery and Broadstairs Gallery

 Broadstairs was Charles Dickens' favourite holiday spot.
 Explore a wealth of Dickens memorabilia and prints at the Dickens House Museum - also the former home of Mary Pearson Strong, who inspired the character Betsey Trotwood in David Copperfield.
-You can also visit Bleak House, an imposing, cliff-top building where Dickens holidayed in the 1850s and '60s, and wrote David Copperfield.
+Bleak House is just a short stroll from the cottage.
+Although it is now a private residence you can see the imposing, cliff-top building where Dickens holidayed in the 1850s and '60s, and wrote David Copperfield.
 Cliff-top paths link beautiful bays, just inland St Peter's village stages award-winning heritage tours, while the Crampton Tower Museum provides an intriguing insight into Victorian engineering.
 After all that, kick-back and enjoy a free afternoon concert at the bandstand.

 Each June, Broadstairs' week-long Dickens Festival overflows with costumed characters, talks, plays and beach outings.
 In mid-August, the funky Broadstairs Folk Week brings music sessions to pubs, gardens and beaches.
 Broadstairs Water Gala is a family-friendly fiesta of sandcastle-building, teddy bears picnicking and fireworks too.
 While in October, the three-day Broadstairs Food Festival is an irresistible celebration of locally-produced, fine food and drink.